 - The 56 best Netflix shows are …

 - Binge watch like a pro with the best streaming devices

 - What's new on Netflix

 But they are available on Netflix in other countries.
 These include popular hits like Modern Family, Big Bang Theory and 24.
-Americans can still watch these geo-restricted shows by using one of the best Netflix VPNs.
+Americans can still watch these geo-restricted shows by using the best Netflix VPN.